lyteword/kjv/luke/chapter-9.md

 <sup>54</sup> And when his disciples James and John saw *this*, they said, Lord, wilt thou that we command fire to come down from heaven, and consume them, even as Elias did?

-<sup>55</sup> But he turned, and rebuked them, and said, Ye know not what manner of spirit ye are of .
+<sup>55</sup> But he turned, and rebuked them, and said, Ye know not what manner of spirit ye are of.

-<sup>56</sup> For the Son of man is not come to destroy men’s lives , but to save *them* .
+<sup>56</sup> For the Son of man is not come to destroy men’s lives, but to save *them*.
 And they went to another village.

 <sup>57</sup> ¶ And it came to pass, that, as they went in the way, a certain *man* said unto him, Lord, I will follow thee whithersoever thou goest.

-<sup>58</sup> And Jesus said unto him, Foxes have holes , and birds of the air *have* nests ; but the Son of man hath not where to lay *his* head .
+<sup>58</sup> And Jesus said unto him, Foxes have holes, and birds of the air *have* nests; but the Son of man hath not where to lay *his* head.

-<sup>59</sup> And he said unto another, Follow me .
+<sup>59</sup> And he said unto another, Follow me.
 But he said, Lord, suffer me first to go and bury my father.

-<sup>60</sup> Jesus said unto him, Let the dead bury their dead : but go thou and preach the kingdom of God .
+<sup>60</sup> Jesus said unto him, Let the dead bury their dead: but go thou and preach the kingdom of God.

 <sup>61</sup> And another also said, Lord, I will follow thee; but let me first go bid them farewell, which are at home at my house.

-<sup>62</sup> And Jesus said unto him, No man , having put his hand to the plough , and looking back , is fit for the kingdom of God .
+<sup>62</sup> And Jesus said unto him, No man, having put his hand to the plough, and looking back, is fit for the kingdom of God.